mikeizbicki/cmc-csci040/project_04_agents/README.md

 Additionally: You should submit a 1-2 sentence explanation of what you believe your grade should be.
 In particular:
 1. If you completed any extra credit, say so.
 1. If there are portions of your assignment that do not work, I may be more lenient in grading if you say so.
+1. If you are requesting points back from your previous assignment, you must explicitly say so.